MA Early Childhood Studies

 My preschool experience from Germany, Sweden and South Africa has enabled me to have seen a wide range of early childhood methods, handpicked the best and combined them to form Little Warthogs Playschool.
 It has also offered me a host of experience in different situations and cultures to offer guidance and advice to parents.

-Please get in contact if you might be interested in learning more about Little Warthogs Playschool or setting up a consultation with me.
-New clients receive their first consultation for free!
+Please get in contact if you might be interested in learning more about Little Warthogs Playschool or setting up a consultation with me to chat about your little one and some toddler troubles you might be having!